IntegerMan/FSharpStarship/README.md

 - [x] Air recylclers convert CO2 to Oxygen
 - [x] Allow faster equilibrium between tiles
 - [ ] Simulate tile gasses iteratively and then recursively with a max number of recursions
+- [ ] Gas should be displaced by closing doors
+- [ ] Gas should not spawn in walls or outside
+- [ ] Adapt new level to have CO2 Emitters
+- [ ] Adapt new level to have Oxygen Emitters

 ## Power